-Our Louisiana Hurricane Insurance Claim Attorneys Help People Rebuild
+Our Baton Rouge Hurricane Insurance Claim Attorneys Help People Rebuild

 Residents of Louisiana are no strangers to hurricanes.
 Often, we find ourselves dealing with minor damage after a storm passes through our area.
 A person—and their home—might endure dozens of storms before the right one comes and causes significant damage to their property.
 When this happens, they rightfully expect the insurance company they’ve paid premiums to for years to hold up its end of the deal.
 Yet, they often don’t.
 No one should have their life placed on hold while a hurricane insurance company tries to get out of paying a claim.

 At Arnold & Itkin, our team of Louisiana hurricane damage claim lawyers has the experience that survivors of hurricanes need to keep their insurance companies accountable.
 When insurance companies deny a claim, we’ll be ready to investigate damage and push back.
 When they offer a person less than they deserve, we’ll be there to make sure they know that's unacceptable.
 We’ve recovered billions of dollars for clients and are ready to protect your rights to help you get your life back on track after the storm.

 For help from our Louisiana hurricane damage lawyers, call (888) 493-1629.
 Your initial consultation is free and we only collect a fee if we obtain results for you.